91Act/curl-unity/Readme.md

 ## Select single thread/mutli thread mode

-Attach one `CurlMultiUpdater` component to any persistent gameobject, by `DontDestroyOnLoad`, and select `multiThread` on or not.
+A `CurlMultiUpdater` component is needed to be created before any request and then you could check `multiThread` on or not.
-If the `CurlMultiUpdater` was not pre-created a default instance with `multiThread` on will be auto created.

 ## Non-blocking multi perform